 Right off the bat, I’d have to say that Printful’s print quality is better than Printify’s.
 Why do I say that?
 Printful took the time to invest in top-notch printing equipment to do all their printing in-house.
 Printify, on the other hand, will outsource your orders to other printing services.

 How much did Printful invest?
-They spent around $49.9 million on printing equipment.
+They spent around $50 million on printing equipment.
 They did this so they can manufacture products themselves and ensure the standard of what they produce.
 This is the reason why Printful’s production costs are higher than Printify’s.
-You can also see how 2020 shaped its business model in the midst of a global pandemic.

 Printify outsources printing jobs to a network of printing manufacturers all over the world.
 In short, Printful is a print house, and Printify acts as a middleman between you and other print houses.